ChaseD13/UI-lab-capture/LOG.md

 - Added a Start/Stop experiment button for better control

 ### 6/5
-- corrected functionality for the start/stop buttons
+- Corrected functionality for the start/stop buttons
   - they now tart and stop the experiment properly
 - Hz is now back to an entry.
 The experiment should have a set hz once the scientist hits start